-- You are a faculty advisor to a freshman student, who reports to you that she and another freshman were assaulted at an off-campus party by other MCLA students. - The student reports that she and her friend had consumed a lot of alcohol, and that upperclassmen had pressured them into drinking. - The student asks you to keep it quiet.
+- You are a supervisor to a freshman work-study student, who reports to you that she and another freshman were assaulted at an off-campus party by other MCLA students.
+You and the student have a friendly relationship. - The student reports that she and her friend had consumed a lot of alcohol, and that upperclassmen had pressured them into drinking. - The student asks you to keep it quiet.
 She is embarrassed, and doesn't want to cause a problem. - She doesn't want her name to be connected with such an incident. - What should you do?